WaifuForever/Github-Commit-Patterns/README.md

   git commit -m "add - user middleware valid delete 3/3"
   ```

-  As you don't know how many steps will take for finish this, you can keep increasing the step value till you finish
+  Since you don't know how many steps it will take to finish this, you can keep increasing the step value until you're done.

   Let's suppose you're struggling to implemeting a certain function and don't want to delay the project development.
   You can commit the unfinished feature as complete and add a issue.